Seek First to Understand...

 Your New Normal.

-TRYING TO GET OUR HEAD AROUND THE NEW REALITIES
+TRYING TO GET OUR HEADS AROUND THE NEW REALITIES

-FACING INDIVIDUALS & BUSINESSES IS NO SMALL FEAT.
+FACING BUSINESSES & NONPROFITS IS NO SMALL FEAT.

-IT'S TIME TO MOVE THRU THE SURREAL AND WORK WITH
+IT'S TIME TO CLEAR THE DEBRIS TO WORK THE FOUNDATIONS.

-WHAT'S REAL.
-WHILE THERE IS NO ROAD MAP FOR THE
+WHILE THERE MAY BE NO ROAD MAP TO THE CHANGES IN LANDSCAPE,

 RETHINK.
 REFRAME.
 REFRESH.